ogr42/zillow_data_by_google_search/README.md

 But you can get this data!

-This script gets data (addresses of property) in .csv format from the input file 'properties_sample.csv'.
+This script gets from the input file 'properties_sample.csv' data (addresses of property) in .csv format .

-The script outputs data for each property address:
+The script gets and outputs data for each address:
 - address (build & street, city, state, zip_code);
 - link to zillow.com;
 - zpid of zillow.com;